DimitrisMaskalidis/Python-2.7-Project-001-4-11-2019-Best-Gamers-of-the-week./README.md

 Project #001 4/11/2019 Best players of the week.

-In an online game there are millions of players every day playing from all over the world you have to keep the 10 best players of the week the name and score that they have achieved that week
+In an online game there are millions of players every day playing from all over the world you have to keep the 10 best players of the week their names and scores that they have achieved that week

 A1.
 1. Create 2 Lists with 10 slots one filled with " " and the other with 0.